NFL rumors: Bears more likely to let top 2 free agents walk than use franchise tag

 What Courtney Cronin lays out is the short version of each of these stories.
 Here's the slightly longer versions:

-Ryan Poles and the Bears acquired Keenan Allen from the Los Angeles Chargers for a 4th round pick.
-It was a move that signified that Chicago wasn't messing around about solidifying a cast of pass-catchers that would make life easier for soon-to-be 1st overall pick Caleb Williams, and one that also indicated that the Bears believed they could ‘win now.'
+Ryan Poles and the Bears acquired Keenan Allen from the Los Angeles Chargers for a fourth-round pick.
+It was a move that signified that Chicago wasn't messing around about solidifying a cast of pass-catchers that would make life easier for soon-to-be first-overall pick Caleb Williams and one that also indicated that the Bears believed they could ‘win now.'

+Unfortunately, the Keenan Allen experience didn't necessarily go as planned.
+The 32-year-old wideout was limited to 70 receptions for 744 yards and seven touchdowns, but the Bears — thanks to a poor coaching staff and an atrocious offensive line — weren't ready to live up to those ‘win now' expectations.

 With Ben Johnson's arrival and Caleb Williams' continued pursuit of greatness, the future may be very bright in Chicago.
 But it's likely one that Keenan Allen and Teven Jenkins won't be part of.